bodrick/awesome/TOPICS.md

 *   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Your Second Brain supercharged by Generative AI 🧠 Dump all your files and chat with your personal assistant on your files & more using GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...

 ## private

 *   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Your Second Brain supercharged by Generative AI 🧠 Dump all your files and chat with your personal assistant on your files & more using GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...

-## privategpt

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Your Second Brain supercharged by Generative AI 🧠 Dump all your files and chat with your personal assistant on your files & more using GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...